Marketing

 Advertising Gimmicks:

 Advertising gimmicks involve printing information (company name, product line, phone number, etc.) on whatever item you can.
 One of the most common and effective gimmicks is buying wholesale t-shirts and letting people wear your advertisement and parade it around town for you.
-Other items, like pens, paperweights, and refrigerator magnets also promote your business, but don’t register much beyond the owner of that desk or refrigerator.
+Other items, like pens, paperweights, and refrigerator magnets, also promote your business but don’t register much beyond that desk or refrigerator owner.

 T-shirts or button-down shirts travel nicely.
 And, as we all know, a t-shirt can take on a life of its own, such as the famous “Black Dog” t-shirts that advertise a cafe on the island of Martha’s Vineyard.
 Those Black Dog t-shirts, sweatshirts, hats, and stickers are just about everywhere, making a cultural statement well beyond the impact of the company’s coffee and pastry sales.